huashengwang1989/js-to-styles-var-loader/README.md

 - The original loader "cleverly" detects which processor to use (`less` or `sass`) by looking at the file exntensions.
 However, this would not work when the `scss` variables are to be injected into the Vue temple files.
 To solve the problem, I added a `useProcessor` option.

 - The RegEx check for `require` function so that webpack alias *etc.* which usually uses `'@'` sign can be supported.
 Webpack `resolve` is now used to resolve the required path in place of `path.join`.
+Update: webpack cannot resolve if it is only the filename inside the `require`.
+It will output an `Error`.
+In this case, `path.join` would take over.

 - As webpack `resolve`, this is now an async loader.